 The API for opaque values is similar to that of arrays, and the same rules for memory management apply.
-You cannot construct them from scratch, but must obtain them via entry points (or deserialisation, see futhark_restore_opaque_foo()).
+You cannot construct them from scratch (unless they correspond to records or tuples, see Records), but must obtain them via entry points (or deserialisation, see futhark_restore_opaque_foo()).